Treasurer - Stan Moyer

 Chief Information Officer - Stefano Galli

-Stefano Galli received his M.S. and Ph.D. degrees in Electrical Engineering from the University of Rome ``La Sapienza’’ (Italy) in 1994 and 1998, respectively.
-Currently, he is the Director of Technology Strategy at ASSIA where he leads the overall standardization strategy of the company and contributes to the company's efforts in the area of wired/wireless access and home area networking.
-Prior to this position, he was in Panasonic Corporation from 2006 to 2010 as Lead Scientist in the Strategic R&D Planning Office and then as the Director of Energy Solutions R&D. From 1998 to 2006, he was a Senior Scientist in Bellcore (now Telcordia Technologies).
+Stefano Galli received his M.S. and Ph.D. degrees in Electrical Engineering from the University of Rome “La Sapienza” (Italy) in 1994 and 1998, respectively.
+Currently, he is the Director of Technology Strategy of ASSIA, Inc. – the leading developer of automated management and diagnostics tools for broadband networks.
+Prior to this position, he held the role of Director of Energy Solutions R&D for Panasonic Corporation and Senior Scientist at Bellcore.

 Director - Journals - Len Cimini